IntelCompH2020/taxonomical-classification/README.md

 - `logs/`: Directory where the .err and .out slurm log files will be stored.
 - `tb/`: Directory where tensorboard files will be stored, for visualization of the training progess.
 - `output/`: Directory where the model checkpoints will be stored.
-- `config.json`: Configuration file where the user can modify the hyperparameters' default values.
+- `hyperparameters.config.sh`: Configuration file where the user can modify the hyperparameters' default values.
-- `train_singlenode.sh`: Script to launch a single-node job to an HPC cluster.
+- `generate_run.sh`: Script to generate the run.sh based on the hyperparameters.config.sh.
-- `train_multinode.sh`: Script to launch a multi-node job to an HPC cluster.
+- `finetune_classifier.py`: Main code that runs on top of the trainer from huggingface.
-- WiP!!!
+- `data_loader.py`: Data loader that can load any parquet table for model training or inference.

 2) Download the model to be finetuned.